With all the writing-related stuff I already have going on, I’ve decided to add more one more item to my jam-packed plate.

 Usually the things that make me roll my eyes have to do with masculinity on film.
 I get so bored with cold, stoic, masculine action heroes.
 I’m equally tired of female action heroes who feel like someone went into the script and just did a search to change “him” to “her.”
 And don’t get me started on shallow descriptions of women in scripts “nerdy but beautiful” or whatever.
 Like the two films I mentioned earlier – NOBODY and SHADOW IN THE CLOUD, these are films with warm, broken, interesting, action heroes who lean into their vulnerabilities as much as their strengths.

 What are some key rules/guidelines every writer should know?

-Have you ever read a spec script that immediately told you “this writer gets it”.
+Have you ever read a script where you thought “This writer really gets it”?
 If so, what were the reasons why?

 How can people find out more about you and the services you provide?

 I’ve been doing ScriptBlast as a free service for about 5 years cause I always struggled with charging for anything that wasn’t actually helpful for writers.
 So I just launched a new online community in 2020 where we have weekly Zoom calls, tons of free resources and courses, accountability worksheets, share notes on each other’s scripts, etc. It’s blown my own productivity through the roof just being a part of it, and multiple writers have finished their screenplays as a result of being in the group.
 And it’s only $10/month.
 You can try it free for a week at Members.ScriptBlast.com.

 I also do a podcast and provide other free resources (like online courses or one-on-one consultations) you can find at ScriptBlast.com.
 And if you’re interested in checking out THIS WORLD ALONE, it’s available on all digital platforms.
 You can learn more at ThisWorldAlone.com

 Readers of this blog are more than familiar with my love/appreciation of pie.
 What’s your favorite kind?